Alexander Martin Lippisch (November 2, 1894 – February 11, 1976)

 engine design were making Lippisch's ideas more practical, and

-Convair became interested in a hybrid jet/rocket design which they
+Convair became interested in a hybrid jet/rocket design which

-delta wing, they first built a jet powered test aircraft, the
+the delta wing, they first built a jet powered test aircraft,

+fly.
 Although the USAF lost interest in the F-92, the 7003 was

 designated the XF-92A which gave Convair experience with the

 delta-wing design.
-This led them to proposing it for most of their
+This led them to proposing it for most of

-projects through the 1950s and into the 1960s, including the F-102
+their projects through the 1950s and into the 1960s, including

-Delta Dagger, F-106 Delta Dart and B-58 Hustler.
+the F-102 Delta Dagger, F-106 Delta Dart and B-58 Hustler.

 From 1950–1964 Lippisch worked for the Collins Radio Company in